Answering Repetitive Questions from Alzheimer's Patients

-Throughout the stages of Alzheimer’s and other forms of dementia, caregivers are bombarded with repetitive questions from the patients.
-The questions have to do with the time of day, past events, future events, people who have died, stories they have told and have been told.
-The questions may be simple, but consider the quote below.
+Caregivers of patients suffering from Alzheimer's and other forms of dementia are bombarded with repetitive questions.
+They may be simple questions about the time of day, past events, future events, people who have died, stories they have told and have been told; but answering as often as they are asked can be tiring.

-Based on studies done on the topic, DementiaGuide also mentions some important facts that caregivers should know:
+Based on studies done on the topic, DementiaGuide mentions some important facts that caregivers should know:

 - Repetitive questions from patients are not always to seek information, but more often to seek reassurance.